Clifton-Lee/Clifton-Lee/README.md

 </p>

 # Greetings, Everyone! 👋🏾
-**Thank you for taking the time to look over my Data-Science-Projects Repository.**
+**Thank you for taking the time to look over my Data Science Projects Repositories.**

 **I like working with data, and I hope you enjoy the projects that I have created during my spare time.**